(~2700 words / 11-minute read)

 If used in defense, force frees people to live in peace and prosperity.
 It achieves universal justice.
 If used in offense, force deceives, robs, enslaves, and murders people and destroys the world.
 It achieves universal crime.

 In effect, politics asks everyone a single question: freedom or slavery?
-Shall I live by right to life, liberty, and property—my body, movements, and possessions?
+Shall I live by right to life, liberty, and property—my body, motility, and possessions?
 Or shall I exist by permission, under legal compulsion, to be dispossessed, enslaved, and killed at the will of others?

 analysis